kragen/derctuo/knuth-paeth-minsky-rotation.md

 The reversibility property means that if you use this transformation to map a bunch of unique pixel coordinates, the resulting pixel coordinates will still be unique!
-In fact we can implement this "rotation" on a raster image with two Paeth-like shears, and each of the pixels will describe a Minsky pseudocircle that never collides with any other pixel, and eventually returns to its starting point.
+In fact we can implement this “rotation” on a raster image with two Paeth-like shears, and each of the pixels will describe a Minsky pseudocircle that never collides with any other pixel, and eventually returns to its starting point.
 The image will be distorted as it rotates (in particular any pixels